 This bill amends Section 31-4320 of the Idaho Code, which outlines the procedure for the dissolution of recreation districts.
 The key changes include revising the signature requirement for petitions for dissolution from "per cent" to "percent" (20%) of qualified electors residing within the district.
 Additionally, if the number of qualified electors has increased by more than 200% since the district's creation, a majority of the board of directors can file a petition without needing signatures from electors.
 The bill also updates the language regarding the county commissioners' actions, changing "forthwith" to "timely" and "calling" to "call" an election.

 The bill establishes a clear process for the county commissioners to determine compliance with the petition requirements and conduct elections regarding dissolution.
-It specifies that if the majority of votes are against dissolution, the district remains intact, while a majority in favor results in the district being dissolved.
+It specifies that if the majority of votes are against dissolution, the district remains intact, while a majority in favor results in the district's dissolution.
 Upon dissolution, the title to the district's property transfers to the county, which is responsible for selling the property and applying the proceeds to any claims against the district and public recreation purposes.
-The bill also addresses the handling of districts that span multiple counties and declares an emergency for the act to take effect on July 1, 2025.
+The bill also addresses the handling of districts spanning multiple counties and ensures that the validity of the dissolution process cannot be challenged after six months.
+An emergency clause is included, making the act effective on July 1, 2025.

 Engrossment 1: 31-4320